WendellSphere/SandBox/README.md

 # SandBox
 React SandBox

-A Personal Web Application using React, Redux, and TypeScript on the front end and entity Framework in middleware in ASP.NET Core
+A Personal Web Application using React, Redux, and TypeScript on the front end and Entity Framework on the middleware.
+Environment: ASP.NET Core